upendrabhattarai/githubdesktop_workshop/README.md

 Made with materials devleoped in part by the HBC training team

 A hands-on workshop to demonstrate using GitHub Desktop as a GUI client to the Git version control system

+This line of code was introduced in the lesson on branches!

 ## Overview
 Our code will demonstrate the different code snippets that have been used for programming classes.
 We will have this written in both R and Python.